Nosto/nosto-shopware/README.md

 ### How it works

 The plugin automatically adds product recommendation elements to the shop when installed.
-Basically, empty <div> placeholder elements.
+Basically, empty "div" placeholder elements.
 These elements will appear on the home page, product pages, category pages, search result pages and the shopping cart page.
 These elements are automatically populated with product recommendations from your shop.

 This is possible by mining data from the shop when the user visits the pages.
-For example, then the user looks at a product page, the product information is asynchronously sent to Nosto, that in turn delivers product recommendations based on the product to the shop and displays them to the user.
+For example, when the user is browsing a product page, the product information is asynchronously sent to Nosto, that in turn delivers product recommendations based on that product to the shop and displays them to the user.

 The more users that are visiting the site, and the more page views they create, the better and more accurate the recommendations become.